 This vacuum did a decent job at cleaning under our fake sofa, reaching about 7" underneath.
 The best models made it over a foot.

-The Hoover had one of the shortest reaches of the entire group, demonstrated by the chart below.
+The Hoover had one of the shortest reaches of the entire group.

 This model was also on the louder side.
 In addition, it emitted a high-pitched, piercing tone that we found decently irritating.